Community detection in network using Szegedy quantum walk: Numerical experiments

 \subsection{Planted $l$-partition graph}

-The planted partition models of networks offer another controllable artificial input for evaluating and benchmark the community detection algorithms.
-The Erd\H{o}s-R\'{e}nyi model of random graphs \cite{erd6s1959random} with $n$ vertices is generated by choosing each of the $\binom{n}{2}$ possible edges independently and randomly to be included in the graph with probability $p$.
-The planted $l$-partition model is a modified version of the Erdős–Rényi model, which is specifically designed to generate communities in graph.
-To generate $l$ communities in a graph with $k$ vertices in each, we need $n = l \times k$ vertices.
-Now, we fix two probabilities $p$ and $q$ with $p>q$.
-Existence of an edge between two vertices belonging to same cluster is determined by probability $p$.
-An edge between two vertices from two different cluster occurs in probability $q$.
-A planted $l$-partition graph is depicted in \autoref{planted_partition_graph}.

-We consider a sample of a planted partition graph, which in \autoref{planted_partition_graph}.
-It has twelve vertices and fourteen edges.
-Also, values of $p_1$ and $p_2$ are $0.4$ and $0.1$, respectively.
-The vertices are divided into three subset each having four vertices in it.
+The planted $l$-partition graph \cite{fortunato2010community, condon2001algorithms} has $n = l \times k$ vertices distributed into $l$ communities with $k$ vertices in each.
+Let $p$ and $q$ with $p > q$ be the probability of existence of the intra-community and inter-community edges, respectively. \autoref{planted_partition_graph} contains a planted $l$-partition graph with $14$ edges and $12$ vertices which are distributed into $3$ communities each having $4$ vertices in it.
+Also, $p_1 = 0.4$ and $p_2 = 0.1$, respectively.

-The vertices with the highest degrees in the graph are identified as $0$, and $7$.
-Among them, vertex $0$ is randomly selected as the first vertex to initiate \autoref{Main_procedure} for constructing a community.
-A bar diagram is employed to illustrate the route probability distribution.
-Based on the graphs structural connectivity, a distinct community can be obtained for $q > 0.071$.
+One of the highest degree vertex $0$ is randomly selected as the first vertex to initiate \autoref{Main_procedure}.
+Considering $q > 0.071$, we obtain three communities, where a community contain a single vertex.
 The coverage values corresponding to $q = 0.071$ is $0.857$.